ben-spector-cc/intermediate-react-rtl/quiz/quiz-draft-template.md

 export default App;
 ```

-Fill in the code to assert that the header is present in the document and that the button is enabled asynchronously:
+Fill in the code to assert that the header is present in the document and that the button is enabled:

-- The header node is extracted and assigned to the `header` variable
-- The button node is extracted and assigned to the `button` variable.
-- An assertion is used to confirm the text of the header.
-- An assertion is used to confirm the button is present in the document.

 ```js